sumanthk9/Practice-1/README.md

   Second try with new repos
   This is my line to conflics changes from local to remote I will have add this for making conflicts
+  It my major channge for this action
+  Adding another proline